rixx/books.rixx.de/data/reviews/paul-maar/neue-punkte-fur-das-sams/index.md

 ---

 Yet another Sams book – I didn't really like the follow-ups.
 The original was whimsical in a way that the next parts didn't capture.
-Too busy following the formula, I guess?
+Too busy following the formula.